 Blogging is a journey, not a destination.
-On that premise, here are some of the steps taken since January to get The Computer Mouse off the ground.
-(Updated)
+Here are some of the steps I’ve taken recently to get The Computer Mouse off the ground.

-First, a little context.
 I haven’t been the brightest bulb in the pack.
-Instead of staying consistent over the years, I made the mistake of changing this site’s domain name a few times and redirecting the previous domain’s pages.
-Bing has had no problem keeping up; however, I’m trying hard to be seen by Google again.
+Instead of staying consistent over the years, I made the mistake of renaming my site a few different times and updating search engines on the changes.
+Bing has had no problem with our changes; however, I must steadily climb back up again in Google.

 The road ahead

-There is plenty of stuff to do to get this site into shape.
-Last year, after changing to this domain name, we switched hosts and then finally changed to WordPress.
-We don’t intend to have ads on this site, although it will be OK for writers to link to their own app or author page if they want, plus include the occasional useful affiliate link to recommended apps, hardware, or services.
+There is plenty of stuff to do to get this blog into shape.
+That’s the enjoyable part!
+Last year, after changing the domain name to the computer mouse, I switched hosts and finally changed to WordPress.
+I don’t intend to have unsightly ads here.
+However, it’s OK for any writers or devs who contribute to link to their own page if they want, plus include a computer-related affiliate link to recommended apps, hardware, or services.